Kingman business owner offers extra $1,000 to find stabbing suspect

-When Steve Mertens got the call from investigators about a Wichita stabbing on Monday he thought it was a prank.
+KINGMAN, Kan.
+(KSNW) – When Steve Mertens got the call from investigators about a Wichita stabbing on Monday, he thought it was a prank.

 “Honestly, I thought it was one of my friends,” said Mertens.
 “Still unbelievable that our factory logo is somehow a key piece of evidence in a crime of this sort.”

 Police went public this week with surveillance video they offered.
 They say it shows the stabbing suspect walking away from the crime.
-And their suspect was wearing a shirt with the Factory 233 logo.
+Their suspect was wearing a shirt with the Factory 233 logo.

 “We have a couple thousand of them in the area, about a 90 mile radius from here in Kingman,” said Mertens.